MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image020.png)

-Great job, you have created an **Estimation Library**.
+Great job, you have helped Alex create an Estimation Library to define the estimation factor for estimating the kilowatt hours (kWh) used per miles driven.
 Estimation Libraries are the first step to utilizing estimations for emissions where you may not be able to determine the exact emissions.
 Some examples of estimations include estimating the amount of natural gas and electricity per hotel night stay during business travel, or vehicle fuel consumption by distance traveled. **Please continue to the next task.**

 ### Task 3: Create Estimation Factor